-The Compensation Committee discharges many of the responsibilities of our Board relating to the compensation of our executive officers, including our Named Executive Officers, and the non-employee members of our Board.
-The Compensation

-Committee has overall responsibility for overseeing our compensation and benefits philosophy and policies generally, overseeing and evaluating the compensation plans, policies, and practices applicable to our CEO and our other executive officers, and ensuring that the target total direct compensation opportunities of our executive officers, including our Named Executive Officers, are consistent with our compensation philosophy, policies, and objectives.
+The Compensation Committee discharges many of the responsibilities of our Board of Directors relating to the compensation of our executive officers, including our NEOs, and the non-employee members of our Board of Directors.
+The Compensation Committee has overall responsibility for overseeing our compensation and benefits philosophy and policies generally, overseeing and evaluating the compensation plans, policies and practices applicable to our CEO and our other executive officers, and ensuring that the target total direct compensation opportunities of our executive officers, including our NEOs, are consistent with our compensation philosophy, policies and objectives.

-The members of the Compensation Committee are appointed by our Board, and each member is an independent director (as "independence" is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
-Currently, the members of the Compensation Committee are Michael S. Perry (Chairman), Mauro Ferrari, and William Waddill.
+The members of the Compensation Committee are appointed by our Board of Directors, and each member is an independent director (as "independence" is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
+Currently, the members of the Compensation Committee are William Waddill (Committee Chair), Marianne De Backer, Mauro Ferrari, Adeoye Olukoton and Michael Perry.